abhishekgusain07/studioanimations.app/fastapi_manim_app/README.md

 - Asynchronous processing of animation generation
 - Automatic file cleanup and management
 - Static file serving for generated videos
+- **Conversation Tracking**: Keep track of animations in the context of ongoing conversations
+- **Iterative Refinement**: Build on previous animations within conversations
+- **User-based Storage**: Access your animation history organized by conversation

 ## Prerequisites

 - Python 3.9 or higher
 - [FFmpeg](https://ffmpeg.org/download.html) (required by Manim)
 - [LaTeX](https://www.latex-project.org/get/) (required by Manim for text rendering)
+- PostgreSQL 13 or higher

 ## Installation